hisahi/uncil/docs/API.md

 are preserved.
 If allocation fails, `NULL` should be returned.
 Allocation may not fail if oldsize > newsize.

+The pointers returned by an allocator must be aligned according to the system requirements.
+Uncil assumes the pointer has correct alignment to access any fundamental C type.

 The allocator is assumed to be thread-safe.
 If it is not, it should implement its own locking system.